 Employees enrolled in the Plan prior to July 1, 2011, vest at 6 years of creditable service and employees enrolled in the Plan on or after July 1, 2011, vest at 8 years of creditable service.
 All vested members, enrolled prior to July 1, 2011, are eligible for normal retirement benefits at age 62 or at any age after 30 years of service.
-All members enrolled in the Plan on or after July 1, 2011, once vested, are eligible for normal retirement benefits at age 65 or any time after 33 years of creditable service.
-Employees enrolled in the Plan may include up to 4 years of credit for military service toward creditable service.
+All members enrolled in the Plan on or after July 1, 2011, once vested, are eligible for normal retirement benefits at age 62 or at any age after in the Plan may include up to 4 years of credit for military service toward creditable service.
 The Plan also includes an early retirement provision; however, there is a benefit reduction for each year a member retires before his or her normal retirement date.
 The Plan provides retirement, disability, death benefits, and annual cost-of-living adjustments to eligible participants.

 DROP, subject to provisions of Section 121.091, Florida Statutes, permits employees eligible for normal retirement under the Plan to defer receipt of monthly benefit payments while continuing employment with an FRS-participating employer.
 An employee may participate in DROP for a period not to exceed 60 months after electing to participate.
 During the period of DROP participation, deferred monthly benefits are held in the FRS Trust Fund and accrue interest.
 The net pension liability does not include amounts for DROP participants, as these members are considered retired and are not accruing additional pension benefits.

 Benefits Provided.
 Benefits under the Plan are computed on the basis of age and/or years of service, average final compensation, and service credit.
 Credit for each year of service is expressed as a percentage of the average final compensation.
-For members initially enrolled before July 1, 2011, the average of the 5 highest fiscal years' earnings; for members initially enrolled on or after July 1, 2011, the average final compensation is the average of the 5 highest fiscal years' earnings; for members initially enrolled on or after July 1, 2011, the average final compensation is the average of the service is determined by calculating the total value of all service, which is based on retirement plan and/or the class to which the member belonged when the service credit was earned.
+For members initially enrolled before July 1, 2011, the average final compensation is the average of the 5 highest fiscal years' earnings; for members initially enrolled on or after July 1, 2011, the average final compensation is the average final compensation is the average final compensation is the average of the 8 highest fiscal years' earnings.
+The total percentage value of the benefit received is determined by calculating the total value of all service, which is based on retirement plan and/or the class to which the member belonged when the service credit was earned.
 Members are eligible for in-line-of-duty or regular disability and survivors' benefits.